okinawabob/um/ifsm201.md

 - [Access 2016 Intro to Access](http://polaris.umuc.edu/~rlaurie/ifsm201/Access_2016_Intro_to_Access.pdf)
 - [Access 2016 Reports and Queries](http://polaris.umuc.edu/~rlaurie/ifsm201/Access_2016_Reports_and_Queries.pdf)
 {: .pdf}

+If you have any questions about the class or assignments feel free to post in the LEO Discussion > Ask your Professor.
+There are no required discussions this week.

 ## Week 5: Networking and Internet
 {: #Week5 .anchor}